amazeeio/docs/local_docker_development/linux_pygmy.md

 `pygmy` gets new releases sometimes and who doesn't like them, so much excitement for new functionality!

-As rubygems does not remove old versions of gems when updating, you should remove old version after a new version has beein installed.
+As rubygems does not remove old versions of gems when updating, you should remove old version after a new version has been installed.

 First update: